command_executed and command_failed) with three properties each (command, success, version).

 Keep readable help output for local debugging

-TELEMETRY.mdand in Telemetry and privacy. - Command pages document command-specific flags separately.
+extension telemetry statusto check the current consent state. - Command pages document command-specific flags separately.

 - Global flags can be combined with command-specific options.

-dist/extension-js/<browser>/ready.json, not terminal log parsing.
+dist/extension-js/<browser>/ready.json, not from terminal log parsing.